 The Student and Early Professional (SEP) group strives to provide activities and services of interest to this highly diverse segment of IAIA membership and to recruit new members in this interest area.
-SEP has initiated a student waiver, room sharing/student hostel and the mentoring programs for the annual conferences.
-SEP has its own listserve and is working on a best student paper/poster award.
+SEP has initiated a student waiver, room sharing and/or student hostel and the mentoring programs for the annual conferences.
+SEP has its own listserve and a best student poster award.

-For information, contact IAIA Board member, Bobbi Schijf, SEP representative (bobbischijf@wanadoo.nl).
+For information, contact IAIA Board member, Paola Gazzola, SEP representative (gazzola@liv.ac.uk).